compute-io/qmean/README.md

 #### qmean( arr )

-Computes the quadratic mean (root mean square; RMS) of an array of values.
+Computes the quadratic mean (root mean square) of an `array` of values.

 ``` javascript
 var data = [ 2, 7, 3, -3, 9 ];